XCSoar/XCSoar/XCSoarV4-README.txt

 - message repeate (if queue is empty) --> always sometthing
 - mark location if not flying  --> sometimes want to put marker on launch point

+Changes from 5.1.0 beta 2:
+- Added code to generate missing translations file on windows PC debug builds
+- Grey out of some task specific menu items if in abort mode.
+- Style option to draw an arrow body alongwith the arrow head under option "Wind Arrow" in Settings->Map Display(Expert)

+Changes from 5.1.0 beta 1:
+- Speed to fly compensated for risk
+- Logger buffered for 60 seconds
+- Energy height uses estimated true air speed if no IAS is available
+- Support (read-only) for Zander variometer and Tasman Instruments variometer
+- Changed scale on final glide bar to +/- 500 meters (was +/- 2000 meters)
+- Attempt to resolve slow response with in FLY mode on older PDAs
+- Fixed bad line in default.xci

 Changes from 5.0.9:
 - Added NMEAOut, PosiGraph devices
 - Input events for forced cruise/climb displays (etc?)